SimonHegele/LUTR/README.md

 The reconstruction of the reference annotation from the idealized data is very close to the original.<br>
 At the same time LUTR inherits the problems of the methods used to create the input annotations.

+# 6. Comparison to predecessor UTRpy

+LUTR improves parallelization:<br>
+UTRpy: Splitting of annotations into chromosome slices -> Number of usable CPU-cores limited by the number of chromosomes -> Workload is not distributed evenly among processes
+LUTR: Splitting of annotations into chromosome slices and into gene slices second.
+-> Number of usable CPU-cores practically unlimited
+-> Even distribution of workload among threads

+LUTR improves transcript matching:
+UTRpy:
+-> Attempts matching for each pair of assembled and predicted transcript on a chromosome.
+-> Only allows only perfect transcript matches
+LUTR:
+-> Attempts matching only for pairs of assembled and predicted transcript when the assembled and predicted genes overlap -> Acknowleding that assembled transcriptomes or even individual transcripts might not be complete, LUTR provides parameters allowing imperfect transcript matches.

+LUTR is significantly more efficient, especially for annotations from gene predictions, where genes may have multiple annotated isoforms.

 # Citing LUTR